CARE OF CATS

 Most cats love onion skin, for example, and will play with it for a long time.
-This is not a problem, although eating things outside often makes cats sick, as explained above.
+This is not a problem.

 Please do not guess about supplements for a cat, and do not give them a lot of supplements.
 You can do a lot of damage.
-Instead, contact one of the Approved Practitioners listed at the end of the paragraph below, and get a hair or fur analysis and nutritional balancing program for your cat.
+Instead, contact one of the Approved Helpers listed at the end of the paragraph below, and get a hair (really fur) mineral analysis and development program for your cat.
 Your cat will appreciate it very much!

-Many people ask me if we have animal specialists.
-We do not at this time, though we are working on it.
-Here is the link to the only practitioners I suggest: http://drlwilson.com/do hair analysis.htm.
+Many people ask if we have practitioners who are animal specialists.
+We do not.
+It is not necessary.
+Here is the link to the only practitioners we suggest: http://drlwilson.com/do hair analysis.htm.

-Once again, do not give cats lots of nutritional supplements.
+Once again, do not give cats lots of nutritional supplements or herbs.
 This is very rarely needed or helpful.
 Cats have very delicate digestive tracts that are easily damaged by giving them herbs, homeopathy or too much of any nutritional supplements, no matter how wonderful they sound.

 Cats are prone to some health problems:

 If not controlled, a cat can spread worms around your house, and could pass them to you and your children.
-Fortunately, our research so far indicates that a proper nutritional balancing program can eradicate most parasites harbored by cats.
+Fortunately, our research so far indicates that a proper development program can eradicate most parasites harbored by cats.

 Chronic Renal Disease or CRD.
 Cats are prone to this condition.
 In our experience, it is due to a buildup of aluminum in the body.
 This always comes from the food or water given to the cat.
-If not too advanced, a nutritional balancing program can reverse this condition.
+If not too advanced, a development program can reverse this condition.

 Tumors, diabetes, and more.
 Cats can also get tumors, cancers, diabetes, arthritis and many other diseases.